 1. You're about to start your period

-Your boobs change throughout your menstrual cycle, but when your period is due on, they tend to get really swollen and sore.
-In some women this continues whilst their period is actually happening – which can be a pain in the butt (or boob, technically speaking), but it's also totally normal and not usually a cause for concern.
-"Keeping a diary can be a helpful way to see if there’s a cyclical pattern emerging and if there’s pain in both your breasts rather than one, there’s less likely to be a worrying cause," notes Dr Alka.
+Your boobs change throughout your menstrual cycle, but in the days before your period, they tend to get really swollen and sore.
+In some women this continues whilst their TOTM is actually happening – which can be a pain in the butt (or boob, technically speaking), but it's also totally normal and not usually a cause for concern.
+"Keeping a diary can be a helpful way to see if there’s a cyclical pattern emerging and if there's pain in both your breasts rather than one, there’s less likely to be a worrying cause," notes Dr Patel.

 2. You're pregnant